mattzeunert/mattzeunert.github.io/_posts/2016-01-28-javascript-deep-equal.md

 This post compares Node's [deepEqual](https://www.npmjs.com/package/deep-equal) with a `JSON.stringify` based comparison in terms of performance and behavior.

+## Warning: JSON.stringify may return different strings for two deep equal objects

+If the two objects are created in different ways the order of the keys will be different:

+{% highlight javascript %}
+JSON.stringify({a: 1, b: 2}) !== JSON.stringify({b: 2, a: 1})
+`{"a":1,"b":2}` !== `{"b":2,"a":1}`
+{% endhighlight %}

+Also note that the JavaScript does not guarantee for the keys to be in a particular order, though in practice the order is consistent.

-# Reference equality, shallow equality and deep equality
+## Reference equality, shallow equality and deep equality

 First of all, let's look at why we need a deep comparison instead of just using `===`.